knockout/knockout/documentation/component-registration.md

 #### Controlling synchronous/asynchronous loading

-If your component configuration has a boolean `sync` property, Knockout uses this to determine whether the component is allowed to be loaded and injected synchronously.
+If your component configuration has a boolean `synchronous` property, Knockout uses this to determine whether the component is allowed to be loaded and injected synchronously.
 The default is `false` (i.e., forced to be asynchronous).
 For example,

     ko.components.register('my-component', {
         viewModel: { ... anything ... },